david-palma/python-for-engineers/exercises/thermal_analysis/README.md

 3. **Numerical simulation**: Implement a numerical method, such as finite difference or finite element analysis, to compute the temperature distribution across the structure over time.

-4. **Visualisation and Analysis**: Generate temperature distribution plots over time to visualise the spread of heat from the impact point.
+4. **Visualisation and analysis**: Generate temperature distribution plots over time to visualise the spread of heat from the impact point.
 Assess temperature gradients to identify regions prone to structural weakening or ignition.

 ## Testing the system